- What We Do |

 Forms for submitting reserves are available online:

-- You may submit additions to, or revisions of lists during the semester.
+- You may submit additions or revisions of lists during the semester.

-Lists are taken off reserve at the end of each semester unless being taught the following semester.
+- Lists are taken off reserve at the end of each semester unless being taught the following semester.

 Cite full bibliographic information on all request items.
 You must provide the photocopies of articles following copyright guidelines for fair use.
 You must also provide any articles for electronic reserve.
 Guidelines for electronic reserves submissions are available online.